Kurokesu/SCE2-GRBL/README.md

 ## Install Build Tools

+The following steps are for users who want to build the bootloader and firmware from source.
 Before you can build the bootloader and firmware, you need to set up your development environment.
 Below are the steps for installing the necessary tools on **Windows**.

+### 1. Ensure `dfu-util` is ready to go
+Follow the instructions in the [Install DFU Utilities](#install-dfu-utilities) section to install `dfu-util`.

-### 1. CMake
+### 2. CMake
 CMake is a build automation tool that helps manage the build process of the project.

 - **Download CMake**: [https://cmake.org/download](https://cmake.org/download)